SystemJargon/filters/.github/ISSUE_TEMPLATE/issue.md

 **Describe the issue**
 A clear and concise description of what the issue is as a problem statement.
+Please use the allowlist-request if this to unblock a domain or sub-domain.

 **To Reproduce**
 Steps to reproduce the behavior: